 Dubai is one of the most modern cities in the world and the infrastructure is extremely good in many areas.
 The umbrella term infrastructure can be divided into sub-areas, so here is an overview of the most important points:

 Schools Another factor that attracts many parents and families to Dubai is the excellent schools.
-There is a large selection of TOP Schools in Dubaiare both German-speaking and international.
-From kindergarten to elementary school to secondary school, there is a comprehensive multilingual offer with internationally recognized qualifications.
+There is a large selection of TOP Schools in Dubai, which are both German-language and international or multilingual.
+From kindergarten to elementary school to secondary school, you can choose from a wide range of multilingual courses with internationally recognized qualifications.
+As more and more Families emigrating to Dubaithis is a decisive factor.

 Sports facilities A key issue for many expats and expatriates in terms of quality of life is sport.
 Here too, Dubai offers a comprehensive infrastructure with modern sports facilities of all kinds.
 The following sports in particular are strongly supported and offer many facilities: